Rickaym/pyforge/docs/courseboard/jython.rst

 .. image:: _static/jython.png

-Jython or JPython is a Java implementation of Python (the default Python implementation is CPython or Python) currently supports Version 2.7.2 (comparatively to CPython's 2.7.2 — `here <https://github.com/jython/jython>`_.
+Jython or JPython is a Java implementation of Python (the default Python implementation is CPython or Python) currently supports Version 2.7.2 comparatively to CPython's 2.7.2 — `here <https://github.com/jython/jython>`_.

-Most developers reading these docs are either Java devs migrating to the wonder that is Python, a land mostly absent of wiggly braces and semi demi colons, or Python devs simply learning how to make a mod on Minecraft.
+Majority of the developers reading these docs are either Java devs migrating on a great winter to the elegance and warmth that is Python, abandoning the riches of semicolons and sqiggly brackets, or new and old Python devs learning to make a mod for Minecraft.

-Eitherways, regardless of if you are a Java dev or a Python dev, here lies the bridge that connects the vast capabilities of both worlds.
-I will neither be going in-depth with Python syntax or MinecraftForge docs.
-It will be written in a fool-proof way.
+On either cases, regardless of if you are a Java dev or a Python dev, herein lies the bridge that connect both worlds.
+It's important to understand that Jython isn't a different language.
+An implementation of Python means that the Jython developers had followed the pace and route that the CPython developers had set through Java.

 Wording
 ---------